algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/namingConventions.md

 ## Document Overview

-This document serves to guide individuals wishing to contribute to the project.
+This document guides individuals who wish to contribute to the project.
 It outlines the naming conventions for branches, folders, files, functions, variables, and other elements to ensure consistency, readability, and maintainability across the project.

 ---